'Murder Room' showcases lighter side of homicide

 Take a greedy, frisky wife, a bumbling husband, a couple of quirky in-laws, a cup of cocoa and a deep root cellar and mix them all together and you end up with “The Murder Room,” a comical mystery by New Direction Community Theater.

-“It’s going to be a lot of fun and a lot of laughs, and I think they’ll have a wonderful time,” said Didi Olney of Lusby, who plays greedy wife Mavis.
+“It’s going to be a lot of fun and a lot of laughs, and I think they’ll have a wonderful time,” said Didi Olney of Lusby, who plays Mavis, a greedy wife.
 “It doesn’t take itself too seriously, and everyone’s a little wacky.
 It’s a very difficult world these days so if we can have something we can make fun of and escape for a couple of hours is great.”

 The two-hour Jack Sharkey-penned play opens its four-play run tonight in St. Leonard.